Helping educators in and out of the classroom.

 - Adherence to all grant application requirements

-Applicants must be professionally-certified educators teaching pre-K – 12 and employed by a school within A+FCU’s field of membership.
+Applicants must be professionally certified educators employed at a pre-K to 12 school within A+FCU’s field of membership.
 Applicants must also be primary members of A+FCU, meaning their name is first on a joint account or the only name on the account.